ohnotnow/code-investigator/README.md

-# code-investigator
+# Code Investigator

 A little experiment in AI-powered tools for exploring and finding relevant sections to implement a feature or bugfix.
-It can also give you a head start on generating a Readme for the project.
+It can also give you a head start on generating a Readme for the project, produce mermaid diagrams and specifically investigate your tests for gaps or missing code paths.

 ---